terjanq/Easter-xss-challenge/README.md

 </script>
 ```

 However, this is slow and might take a few minutes to finish (here with a fast connection it takes 30-60 seconds).
 But if someone submitted a similar solution, it would most likely be accepted.
-The above code be accessed here: https://easterxss.terjanq.me/naive-solution.html.
+The above code can be accessed here: [https://easterxss.terjanq.me/naive-solution.html](https://easterxss.terjanq.me/naive-solution.html).

 The overall goal of the challenge was to improve the efficiency of the naive solution.